You’re on the right path to a secure Information Security career; talent is in high demand now.

 What is information security?
 What does the landscape of information security look like?
 As a candidate looking to break into the security industry, what are the paths available for a person to pursue?
 The security area continues to evolve and expand within IT.
 Security has recently been thrust to the forefront of visibility by many high-profile data breaches.
 This article shares top security areas frequently supported for clients and the main components and technologies within those areas.

 Many security skillset areas are being sought after by organizations.
-However, as of Spring 2022, the most in-demand security skill areas commonly reside within four main buckets and include the following:
+However, the most in-demand security skill areas include the following:

 - Defensive Security